 What is Green Rice made of?

-Green rice is typical Mexican dish made of white rice that is cooked in pepper and herb purée consisting of jalapeños, poblano peppers, cilantro, parsley, onion, and garlic, along with broth.
+Green rice is typical Mexican or Latin American dish made of white rice that is cooked in pepper and herb purée consisting of jalapeños, poblano peppers, cilantro, parsley, onion, and garlic, along with broth.
 People also called it arroz verde, the authentic name!

 The result is a fluffy and tender rice infused with herbs and a little spice due to the peppers.
 It goes great with any Mexican dish like tacos and fajitas, but also goes great with just about any protein and veggie.
 And it is really pretty when serving!

 How to make Arroz Verde (Green Rice Recipe)